RubixML/ML/README.md

 Yes, Rubix currently supports parallel processing (multiprocessing) by utilizing various parllel computing [Backends](#backends) under the hood of objects that implement the [Parallel](#parallel) interface.

 ### Does Rubix support multithreading?
-Not currently, however we do plan to add CPU and GPU multithreading in the future.
+Not currently, however we plan to add CPU and GPU multithreading in the future.

 ### Does Rubix support Deep Learning?
 Yes.
 Deep Learning is a subset of machine learning that involves forming higher-order representations of the input features such as edges and textures in an image or word meanings.
 A number of learners in Rubix support Deep Learning including the [Multi Layer Perceptron](#multi-layer-perceptron) classifier and [MLP Regressor](#mlp-regressor).

 ### Does Rubix support Reinforcement Learning?
-We do not.
-Rubix is only designed for *supervised* and *unsupervised* learning.
+Not currently.
+Rubix is for *supervised* and *unsupervised* learning only.

 ---
 ## Testing